 Do you ever think about what your life will be like after rehab?
-Maybe you wonder what you’ll do in your free time, how you’ll support yourself, or if you’ll be able to stay clean.
+Maybe you wonder what you’ll do in your free time, how you’ll support yourself, or if you’ll be able to stay clean after addiction and recovery.
 If you don’t already have a plan, I encourage you to get one.
 It will help you stay clean.
 I also suggest you add these three items to your post-addiction plan as you care for yourself and help other addicts achieve the success you have.

 Whether you want to land your dream job or will settle for any job that pays the bills, there’s no time like the present to find employment.
 I know there’s a stigma attached to former addicts in the job market, but don’t despair.
 That’s not who you are today, and you have plenty of skills and talents to be a productive member of the workforce.